-But I believe, as does Ron and some local falconers that the female Kestrel and Peregrine were probably captured by falconer wannabes.
+But I believe along with some local falconers that the female Kestrel and Peregrine were probably captured by falconer wannabes.
 In other words these birds were most likely caught by unlicensed persons and used as falconry birds.
 That type of activity is illegal and it could give the licensed falconers in this area a bad reputation.
 True falconers are licensed, care deeply for their birds and are held to high standards by the North American Falconers Association.

 Efforts are being made to recapture the female American Kestrel but she has been wary.
 Only licensed trappers are permitted to recapture escaped falconry birds and there are still issues of getting permission for landowners or proper authorities, in this case a Utah State park.

-We spend a lot of time in the field photographing birds which might be why we have found three escaped falconry birds in three year’s time.
+I spend a lot of time in the field photographing birds which might be why I have found three escaped falconry birds in three year’s time.